 Radiography and Tomography (NR, NT): Neutron Radiography exploits the attenuation of a neutron beam passing through a bulky sample.
 Each element absorbs neutron depending on its cross section and different isotopes of the same elements have in general different cross section.
 By means of radiography it is possible tom obtain an image of a object that evidences the internal structure, By rotating the sample with respect to the incident beam and collecting images for each angular position a 3D image of the object is obtained (tomography).
 These techniques are very important for industrial (automotive and mechanical industry) as well as for cultural heritages applications.
 This technique is effective with cold and thermal neutrons.
 For this application TOF is not required.

-Metrology (Lina)

-Descrizione

-Applications: calibration of sources

-Requirements: none

 Beam requirements and performances

-pulsed scenario: The effective use of NRCA described above (having in mind a standard facility like GELINA in Belgium where NRCA was developed) requires electron bunches of 1-10 ns with rep rate up to about 800 Hz.
+pulsed scenario: The effective use of NRCA described above (having in mind a standard facility like GELINA in Belgium where NRCA was developed) requires electron bunches of 1-10 ns with repetition rate up to about 800 Hz.
 GELINA operated with 100 MeV electrons at an average current of 100 A with a bunch width of 1 ns and repetition rate of 800 Hz and a rotating uranium target.
 The width of 1 ns allows GELINA to perform cross section measurements in the so-called non resolved resonance region (hundreds of eV-to-some hundreds of keV neutron energy).
-Possibly having a 10 ns electron bunch width could be not5 greatly detrimental for NRCA measurements.
-If we could think to have the same current, repetition rate and bunch width, we could achievea (thanks to the higher electron energy, also using a Tungsten target) a flux higher by a factor of about three.
-Typical NRCA measurements with the typical fluxes of GELINA last about 10-12 hours.
-Proposing 400 A average current at 1 GeV electron energy, 1(10) ns width and 800 Hz repetition rate we could achieve the same resolution but an order of magnitude higher in the neutron fluxa much .
+Possibly having a 10 ns electron bunch width could be not greatly detrimental for NRCA measurements.
+In the same current, repetition rate and bunch width of GELINA, we expect to achieve (thanks to the higher electron energy, also using a Tungsten target) a flux higher by a factor of about three.
+NRCA measurements with the typical fluxes of GELINA last usually about 10-12 hours.
+Proposing 400 A average current at 1 GeV electron energy, 1(10) ns width and 800 Hz repetition rate we could achieve the same resolution but an order of magnitude higher in the neutron flux, compatible with the more severe cooling requirement due to a much higher power deposited in the target.

 The use of the BET techniques requires pulsed thermal neutrons at a low repetition rate.
-A good compromise for the use of these technique would be 50 Hz repetition rate with 400 A current and 1-10 ns electron bunch width.
+A good compromise for the use of these techniques would be 50 Hz repetition rate with 400 A current and 1-10 ns electron bunch width.
 Considering the 1 GeV electron energy and the current, this configuration would allow to reach almost the same flux of GELINA.
-The major advantage is that GELINA cannot use the thermal component as the high repetition rate produces a heavy frame overlap for this neutrons.
+The major advantage is that GELINA cannot use the thermal component as the high repetition rate produces a heavy frame overlap for these neutrons.
 Thus in a configuration with 400 A, 1 (10) ns bunch width, 1 GeV energy and 50 Hz repetition rate we could achieve the same fluxes of GELINA but with the advantage of using effectively also the thermal component of the spectrum.

 (quasi)continuous scenario: with the current available in this scenario (quoted in a different document), the neutron fluxes that can be roughly estimated for a tungsten target are about 1013-1014 n/s at the target.
 In this configuration the techniques using the TOF are not effective (one should envisages the use of choppers to pulse the beam but this heavily reduces the neutron flux at the measuring point).
 Chip Irradiation, NR and NT can be developed by properly designing the moderator systems.